What Makes a Fire Door a Fire Door?

 If you’re looking for an accredited contractor to supply and install the fire doors in your building, GRJ can help.
 As a BM Trada Q-Mark accredited fire door contractor, we are capable of taking on residential and commercial projects of any scale.

 We deliver a fully-comprehensive fire door installation, inspection and remediation service.
 Our expertise covers industrial, commercial, education and residential projects all over the UK.
-Through our sister company GRJ Surveying, we can also offer complete surveys of your existing fire doors
+Through our sister company GRJ Surveying, we can also offer complete fire door surveys of your existing fire doors.

 To enquire about our fire door services, please get in touch with the team.